lhauspie/micro-backend-example/simple-js/README.md

 It will still return `{result: 31}`

 ### ➕➕ Auto Update
-You can now update the Module Provider to change the inner business logic and continue to request the Module Consumer API.
+You can now update the Business Logic Provider to change the inner business logic and continue to request the Consumer API.

 Let say you choose to multiply instead of sum.
-Make your change and then run again the Module Provider:
+Make your change and then run again the Business Logic Provider:
 ```bash
 cd ./business-logic-provider
 docker build . -t simple-js-business-logic-provider